- Who We Are

 Best screen reader experience

-For the best experience with your screen reader use Firefox® and Jaws on a Windows® system.
-On a Mac® use Safari® and VoiceOver.
+For the best experience with your screen reader use Google Chrome Screen Reader on a Windows system and Safari and VoiceOver with on Apple iOS.

 Industry standard keyboard interactions are used throughout this site.
-Keyboard navigation patterns differ between browsers (Internet Explorer, Firefox, Safari, Chrome), but the interactions within any particular browser are common and consistent.
+Keyboard navigation patterns differ between browsers (Internet Explorer, Safari, Chrome), but the interactions within any particular browser are common and consistent.

-If you are using a Mac with Firefox or Safari and are having difficulty navigating using your keyboard, review and update your operating system and browser settings.
+If you are having difficulty navigating using your keyboard, review and update your operating system and browser settings.
 This ensures they are properly configured for keyboard navigation.
-To learn more, see the following information:

 Statement of Non-Discrimination

 It is the policy of the Fulton County School System not to discriminate on the basis of race, color, sex, religion, national origin, age, or disability in any employment practice, educational program, or any other program, activity or service.
 If you wish to make a complaint or request accommodation or modification due to discrimination in any program, activity or service, contact Compliance Coordinator (Chief Human Resources Officer), 6201 Powers Ferry Road NW, Atlanta, GA 30339, or phone 470-254-4585, TTY 1-800-255-0135.

 External Link Disclaimer